David-Tu-Nguyen/Airline-Loyalty-Program-Performance-Dashboard/README.md

 # Airline-Loyalty-Program-Performance-Dashboard
-The data source can be found on website at [this link](https://www.kaggle.com/datasets/divu2001/coffee-shop-sales-analysis/data/).
 The main objective of this project is to analyze loyalty program enrollments, cancellations and flights booked for Northern Lights Air (NLA) -a Canadian airline during the campaign from 1/2/2018 - 30/4/2028  and using Power BI.

 [Preview_Dashboard](https://github.com/David-Tu-Nguyen/Coffee_Shop_Sales_Analysis/blob/main/PowerBI_Dashboard/Dashboard_Snapshot.gif/).